 Now, you don’t need to take things to that level.
 There’s no point in setting up your own Christmas-light ship unless you’re responsible for the displays at Gardens by the Bay or something to that effect.
 Instead, aim for something that captures your style.

-You can do something restrained and elegant with monochromatic golden lights, for example.
+You can achieve a restrained and elegant look with monochromatic golden lights, for example.
 Or you can string up lights in multiple colours for a whimsical touch.

-If you want something more convenient and personalisable, maybe consider getting smart LED string lights.
-A lot can be programmed for specific lighting schedules, aside from offering no end of colour combinations, but they do cost a bit more than traditional string lights.
+If you want something more convenient and personalisable, consider getting smart LED string lights.
+A lot can be programmed for specific lighting schedules, aside from offering no end of colour combinations, though they tend to cost more than traditional string lights.

 4. Themed Colour Schemes